britive/python-cli/TECH_README.md

 * Cut a new release in GitHub with the version tag
 * Add the assets from `dist` directory to the release

+## Github Actions
+There are 2 Github Actions in play that publish to PyPI.

+1. Trigger off of a push to the `develop` branch.
+Will deploy to test PyPI.
+2. Trigger off of a new release being published.
+Will deploy to real PyPI.

 ## Testing
 It is generally advisable to set environment variable `PYBRITIVE_HOME_DIR` to some temp location if you will be performing the full suite of tests.
 This will ensure that no changes are made to your existing